Bakhshal Thalho: Political struggle

-Thalho is socialist organizer, a senior and leading member of the Awami Workers Party (AWP) and is serving as President AWP Sindh.
-AWP has its branches in ten districts of Sindh.
-When AWP was formed in 2012, he was elected as general secretary of AWP Sindh.
-In 2014, he was again elected as general secretary of AWP Sindh.
-In 2016, he was elected as President AWP Sindh in AWP congress and since then he is serving as AWP Sindh's president.
+Thalho is organizer of the Awami Workers Party (AWP) and served as President AWP Sindh.

-As AWP leader, Thalho kept raising his voice on various human rights issues including peasants' rights, women’s rights, political prisoners, enforced disappearances, land grab, students' rights and inflation etc.
+He worked for peasants' rights, women’s rights, political prisoners, enforced disappearances, land grab, students' rights, killings, inflation, flood affectees etc.

-Thalho is a member of an interim joint action committee which was formed in 2020 to safeguard interests of Sindh’s islands, health, education, and basic human rights.
+Thalho is a member of an interim joint action committee which-2020 to work for Sindh’s islands, health, education, and basic human rights.

 Thalho has elected as general secretary AWP in its third central congress held in Lahore on 12-13 March, 2022.

 Publications

-Thalho got inspiration from Asim Ali Akhund (1975–2008) (Labour Party member) and considered him his mentor who helped to start the magazine Adarsh in 2003, later it was named as Smajwad which is a Sindhi Urdu Bilingual magazine.
+Thalho was editor of magazine Adarsh in 2003 along with Asim Ali Akhund (1975–2008) (Labour Party member), later the magazine was named as Smajwad which is a Sindhi Urdu Bilingual magazine.
 He has written two books in Sindhi "Thakyai Thar Thelh" (2015) and "Tabdilia Jo Falsafo" (2017).